 Q: How much are taxpayers paying from the last private fundraising drive?

-Q: Is a stadium of this capacity needed for regular football games?
-For other sports?
+Q: Is a 4,500-seat stadium needed for regular football games?

 A: No. Average attendance at Reynolds football games is 600-900.